 In a small company, you’ll likely find a Chief Technology Officer or a Director of Software Development.
 They work with a few software engineers on one or two teams.
 They also won’t have a structured product team.

 At large enterprises, you will find several team leads or directors.
 There are likely multiple business units or organizations working on different products.
 Also, there may be some front-end and back-end teams.
 The organizational chart in these companies will have more layers of management.
 They are also likely to have product management teams.

-Let’s compare some of the differences between common job titles and roles.
+Let’s compare some of the differences between common software engineering job titles and roles.
 Note that some companies refer to it as software engineering, application development, or similar terminology instead of software development.

 Most development teams should have two to five software engineers.
 One of those people should be the team lead.
 The team lead helps tactically get all the work done on a daily basis.
 They can help drive architectural decisions and simplify project requirements for the team.